 - Eye infection

 If your eyes are itching due to allergies, this is caused by one primary neurotransmitter – histamine.
 Histamine is the chemical that is released by our bodies when an allergen is present, and it causes most allergy symptoms including sneezing, a runny nose, itchy skin, and even coughing or asthma issues.
 It can even lead to a stuffy nose and dry or itchy eyes year-round, depending on the allergen(s) your body is sensitive to.

 The doctors at Advanced ENT & Allergy Center are experts at determining the source of your itchy eyes.
 Schedule a consultation with our specialists today to cure your itchy eyes for good.

 Dry Eyes Due to Allergies

 Eye allergies, also known as allergic conjunctivitis, are the most common reason for continued itchy eyes in Colorado.
-When your eyes are exposed to an allergy or irritant, the body releases a compound called histamine in the tissues around the eyes.
+When your eyes are exposed to an allergy or irritant, the body releases a compound called histamine in the tissues around the eyes, and throughout the body.
 This chemical release results in the itching, redness, tearing and swelling that frustrate so many people.

 Some of the allergies that can cause itchy eyes are:

 If your itchy eyes are caused by allergies, other symptoms may also occur: